 HRMA requests that presenters donate their time and expertise.
 While HRMA does not pay honoraria, the association does pay event costs and eligible speaker expenses for the professional development sessions.

 Content That Works

 Core program content focuses on skill and knowledge building that help grow the capabilities and impact of HR practitioners in BC.
-Content must be related to the seven CHRP Required Professional Capabilities (RPCs) as defined by the Canadian Council of Human Resources (CCHRA).
+Content must be related to the nine functional areas of human resources as outlined in the CPHRTM Competency Framework.

 Proposed content also:

 - addresses a hot topic, current challenge or trend